 What is the Two Bucket Wash Method?

-The basic premise of the two bucket wash method consists of your standard 15-liter bucket filled with water and your car wash detergent, but then adds a second bucket filled with just plain water.
+The basic premise of the two bucket wash method consists of filling your WASH bucket with water, and your car wash detergent, but then adds a second bucket filled with just plain water as a RINSE bucket.

 Why Use the Two Bucket Wash Method?

 Every car enthusiast knows the heartache of pulling your vehicle into the sun and seeing the paint covered in swirls and scratches.
 The two bucket car wash method is all about providing a safer car washing experience, that largely reduces the swirl marks caused by improper or outdated car wash methods.

 It’s important to understand that the vast majority of swirls or spider web pattern scratches are inflicted on car paint due to dirt being pushed around on the surface of the paint during the washing stage of a vehicle.

 So when you reduce or eliminate that dirt from your car wash process by using this two bucket method, you avoid those swirls marks and keep your paint looking its best.

 Much like you would wash your car with a single bucket and sponge, you begin by dunking the wash mitt into the first bucket filled with your car wash solution and then proceed to wash the first panel of the car.
 In general, it’s best to start with the roof and then work your way around and down the vehicle, washing one panel at a time.

 The real difference with the two bucket method is that after you wash a panel of the car, you then rinse your wash mitt in the second bucket filled with plain water, running the mitt along the surface of the grit guard to release the dirt you’ve accumulated on the wash mitt.
 Then after squeezing out the remaining water from the mitt, once again dunk it back into your first bucket filled with your car wash detergent solution, and proceed to wash the next panel of the car.